JeremyXSC/MCN-MT/README.md

 <img src='images/MCN-MT.png'/>

-The official implementation of MCN-MT in PyTorch, and our paper is submitted to ICASSP 2021, it is available at [http://arxiv.org/abs/2020.00000](http://arxiv.org/abs/2020.00000).
+The official implementation of MCN-MT in PyTorch, and our paper is submitted to ICASSP 2021, and it is still under view.

 ### News
 - Support Market1501, DukeMTMC-reID and CUHK03 datasets.